berickson/CarND-LaneLines-P1/README.md

 `>  source activate yourNewEnvironment`

+**Step 1a:** Install pango - You must execute this stop on Ubunto or opencv will fail to import in python
+> conda install pango

 **Step 2:** Installing OpenCV

 Once you have Anaconda installed, first double check you are in your Python 3 environment: